 Use technology to keep up with communication

 It is critical for your family’s information to be up to date and easily available to you and your team.
 For example, if a donor happens to call your Development director, they expect him or her to know – immediately – that earlier that morning his son, Little Johnny, got accepted into 6th grade and will be trying out for soccer.
+Using school admissions software to track all information and touchpoints will help make this easy.

 Be online 100%